ContextVM/ts-sdk/docs/ctxvm-draft-spec.md

 ### Overview

 CTXVM supports optional end-to-end encryption for enhanced privacy and security using the Nostr protocol's encryption standards.
-This feature leverages NIP-17 (Private Direct Messages) for secure message encryption and NIP-59 (Gift Wrap) for metadata protection, ensuring that:
+This feature leverages a simplified version of NIP-17 (Private Direct Messages) for secure message encryption and NIP-59 (Gift Wrap) for metadata protection, ensuring that:

 1. **Message Content Privacy**: All CTXVM message content is encrypted using NIP-44 encryption
 2. **Metadata Protection**: Gift wrapping hides participant identities, timestamps, and message patterns
 3. **Selective Encryption**: Clients and servers can negotiate encryption on a per-session basis

 Encryption in CTXVM maintains full compatibility with the standard protocol while adding an additional privacy layer.
-When encryption is enabled, all kind 25910 events are encrypted using the NIP-17/NIP-59 pattern, while addressable events (server announcements and capability lists) remain unencrypted for discoverability.
+When encryption is enabled, all kind 25910 events are encrypted using the NIP-17/NIP-59 pattern, while replaceable events (server announcements and capability lists) remain unencrypted for discoverability.

 ### Encryption Support Discovery